raphael-proust/raphael-proust.github.io/cv.md

 [Github profile](https://github.com/raphael-proust)

-I am a software developer and a technical writer.
+I am a software engineer and a technical writer.

 I work primarily with OCaml but also in a variety of programming languages on various types of software.